Life in the jungles

 Great was the celebration when, at their urging, my father would shoot a wild boar or a deer.
 The animal would be skinned and gutted, and carried to the settlement.
 During the cleaning my father would sometimes cut slices of filet and give it to me, raw.
 It was a treat I vividly remember until today.
 In the settlement the meat would be cooked — stewed in pots or roasted over an open fire.
 Then the Katkaris would partake.
 For three days they would walk around with swollen stomachs, having eaten their fill (and more) from the meat they knew would not last longer, in the hot, humid climate.

 On my jaunts in the jungles I would often be accompanied by the head of the community, Raoji, who was commissioned to do this by my father.
 He was charged with keeping me alive — making sure I did not fall into a ravine or get attacked by some dangerous animal.
-I became quite an expert at losing Raoji, who complained that the naughty boy would run away to proceed on his own.
+I became quite an expert at losing Raoji, who complained that the naughty boy had run away to proceed on his own.

 At some stage naughty boy Freddy was given a small Diana airgun.
 With it I was able to bag jungle pigeons, and on occasion a hare.
 The family wondered how I managed to do it with my “toy gun”.
 The trick was to sit absolutely motionless in a bush, especially in the case of jungle pigeons, which are the most cautious and vigilant creatures in the world.
 I had to do this for as long as it took, and make a direct hit to the head.
 In the case of a hare, it required me to then run up to the thrashing animal and beat it to death with the butt of the gun.
 Sorry for this gruesome description, but that’s how it went.
 And: jungle rabbits are delicious!